“You get what anybody gets – you get a lifetime.”Neil Gaiman, Preludes & Nocturnes

 Includes issues 1-8 of the original series.”

-Preludes and nocturnes are a reread for me.
+Preludes and nocturnes is a reread for me.
 I am ending the year as I started it; with one of my favorite series.
 Sandman is considered by many readers and educators as one of the most important graphic novels ever written.
 It is also one of the most important series in my life.
 It literally showed me how great and beautiful the genre could be.

 Let me tell you a little bit about how Sandman has affected me as a reader.